-Ultrasonic thickness measurement or simply UTM is an essential operation for many industries, especially those where the assets are exposed to harsh environmental conditions that may lead to wear and damage due to corrosion and erosion.
+Ultrasonic thickness measurement or simply UTM is essential in many industries, especially those where the materials are exposed to harsh environmental conditions that may lead to wear and damage due to corrosion and erosion.

 What is ultrasonic thickness measurement?

 Ultrasonic measurement is a common non-destructive technique used to measure the thickness of a part in detail.

 This means that the integrity of the part is not affected in the process.
 Another important aspect is that it is possible to obtain results by measuring only one side with the help of a probe.
 In other words, it is not necessary to complicate the measuring process like having to go inside a metal vessel.
 Measuring from the outside will do.

 Why is ultrasonic thickness measurement essential in many industries?